acme-networks/acme-public-docs/membership-terms-and-conditions/membership-terms_en.md

 ## 0. Definitions
 To avoid ambiguity, the terms in these terms of service have the following meanings:
-- **Membership Types**: Include paid memberships (SVIP, VIP) and free memberships (free trial, Light membership, referral reward VIP).
+- **Membership Types**: Include paid memberships (SVIP, VIP) and free memberships (free trial, Basic membership, referral reward VIP).
 - **VIP**: Basic paid membership benefits.
 Referral reward VIP enjoys the same benefits as paid VIP.
 - **SVIP**: Premium paid membership benefits, offering faster speeds and more device connections than VIP.
-- **Light Membership**: Free membership obtained through advertisements or activities, with features below VIP level.
+- **Basic Membership**: Free membership obtained through advertisements or activities, with features below VIP level.
 - **Free Trial**: 3-day free experience available to new users upon first registration, limited to once per user.
 - **Purchase Methods**:
   - Subscription Purchase: Billing through third-party payment platforms (such as Stripe) on a monthly, quarterly, or annual basis;